 1. High Cost of Production

-Even with all the benefits associated with biofuels, they are quite expensive to produce in the current market.
-As of now, the interest and capital investment being put into biofuel production is fairly low, but it can match demand.
+Even with all the benefits of biofuels, they are pretty expensive to produce in the current market.
+Currently, the interest and capital investment in biofuel production is fairly low but can match demand.

-If the demand increases, then increasing the supply will be a long term operation, which will be quite expensive.
+If the demand increases, a rise in supply becomes a long-term operation that will be expensive.
 Such a disadvantage is still preventing the use of biofuels from becoming more popular.

 2. Monoculture

-The problems with growing a single crop over large tracts of land are many.
-First, growing only one crop changes the environment in terms of the food available to pests, and they are free to destroy an entire crop.
+There are many problems with growing a single crop over large tracts of land.
+First, growing only one crop changes the environment regarding the food available to pests, and they are free to destroy an entire crop.

-Thus, the key to healthy crops worldwide is biodiversity that is simply having lots of different types of plants and animals around.
+Thus, biodiversity is the key to healthy crops worldwide, which means having many different plants and animals around.

 3. Use of Fertilizers